Ben Cohen (businessman): Ben & Jerry's

 In 1977, Cohen decided to go into business with his old friend Jerry Greenfield, and in May of the next year, the two men opened Ben & Jerry's Homemade Ice Cream Parlor in Burlington, Vermont.
 They initially intended to start a bagel business, but found the equipment costs prohibitive and switched to ice cream instead.
 They chose Burlington as a location because it was a prominent college town which, at the time, had no ice cream shop.
 Ben & Jerry's distinctive style of ice cream was developed to compensate for Cohen's anosmia, as he kept adding larger and larger chunks to the ice cream to satisfy his need for texture in food.

 In 1996, Cohen resigned as chief executive of Ben & Jerry's.
 Cohen and Greenfield sold the company to Unilever in 2000.

+In 2025, Unilever announced it would spin off Ben & Jerry's to a new entity, The Magnum Ice Cream Company (TMICC).
+After the spin-off, the new company announced board changes.
+Cohen and Greenfield pushed back on the new owners for manipulating board seats and fighting the company's long-held values.
+In January 2026, independent board members filed a lawsuit against Magnum.
+Cohen wants the company sold to socially responsible investors, which Magnum has refused.

 Other business ventures

 In March 2023, it was reported Cohen started Ben's Best Blnz, or B3, a non-profit firm that offered cannabis products like low-THC pre-rolls and full-spectrum vapes.
-The stated objective of this effort was to correct for the wrongs of the War on Drugs and to narrow the racial wealth gap.
+The stated objective of this effort was to correct for the wrongs of the war on drugs and to narrow the racial wealth gap.
 Proceeds from sales would be split among three entities, with 10 per cent going to the Last Prisoner Project, 10 per cent going to the Vermont Racial Justice Alliance, and the remaining 80 per cent going to NuProject.